What does the cli.exe file do?

 It is the OPTIONAL Catalist interface.
 You can download the control panel one, but it offers less versitility.
 This program utilizes Microsoft .NET framework. (further information...)
 Craig |

-Summary: 99 users judge cli.exe to be an essential file that should not be touched.
+Summary: 99 users consider cli.exe essential and should not be removed.
 16 users consider it harmless.
 However, 37 users consider this to be a suspicious process and would like to get rid of it.
-For this reason, 32 users have already deleted cli.exe. source: file.net
+For this reason, 32 users have already removed cli.exe. source: file.net

 How to uninstall ATI Catalyst Control Center or Catalyst Control Centre

-To remove CLI Application from your computer, please follow the manual instructions below or use an automatic uninstaller product.
+To remove CLI Application from your computer, please follow the manual instructions below.

 - Click Add or remove programs.